Blog Posts

 FAMILY LAW ARTICLES

-Contested Vs Uncontested Divorce Cases – Final Judgment in Divorce
+Contested vs Uncontested Divorce Cases – Final Judgment In Divorce

 Have you been wondering about the differences between a contested vs uncontested divorce in California?
 John Castellano, a partner with Hartley Lamas, sheds light on the key distinctions between contested versus uncontested divorce cases.